miridius/serverless-telegram/README.md

 1. In the project root, open `template.yml` and make the following changes:

-    1. In the Resources section, delete the `helloFromLambdaFunction` and add a `WebhookFunction` as shown below:
+    1. In the `Resources` section, replace the `helloFromLambdaFunction` section with the `WebhookFunction` section as shown below:

        ```yaml
        Resources: